-Everybody Learns New Things by Paul Seale
+Everybody Learns New Things

 A small community grocer might find it challenging to compete against the big chains, but Victoria Savchenko can help even the playing field.
 Between semesters at Western University where she studies Business Management with a specialization in Human Resources, Victoria worked this summer as a marketing assistant at the Old East Village Grocer.
 Her goal: to increase awareness of the store and its mission.